CamileM/MongoCookbookStarterCode/README.md

 configured, and it ensures that the machine is responding correctly and accordingly.

 ## How to use Cookbook?
-To use the coookbook you need to make sure that
+To use the cookbook you need to make sure that

+CAMILE CAMILE CAMILE

 ## Installs